Peter Chang (chef): Early life and emigration to America

-Chang was born in 1963 in a farming village Hubei Province, attending culinary school in [Deep Creek].
+Chang was born in 1963 in a farming village Hubei Province, attending culinary school in Wuhan.
 He was assigned to work on a cruise ship on the Yangtze river, where he met his wife, Lisa.
 After working in luxury hotels and winning national cooking competitions in China, Chang was encouraged to take the foreign service cooking test, earning a two-year contract to work in the Embassy of China in Washington, D.C.

 Chang and his family arrived in the United States in 2001, and during his tenure at the Chinese Embassy he cooked for then-Vice President Hu Jintao.
 One morning in 2003, just days before they were set to return to China, the Chang family left the embassy with plans to settle in the United States.